petershin/liferay-learn/docs/dxp/latest/en/building-applications/client-extensions/front-end-client-extensions/tutorials/using-a-css-client-extension.md

    ![Add the CSS client extension from the list.](./using-a-css-client-extension/images/02.png)

-1. Select your CSS client extension from the pop-up modal, and click *Add*.
+1. Select your CSS client extension from the pop-up modal and click *Add*.

 1. Click  *Save*.

 Now your client extension is configured.
 In the page editor, the background color on the buttons is now the color your CSS specifies.
-To see your CSS applied on the page outside of Edit mode, you must publish the page.
+To see your CSS applied on the page outside Edit mode, you must publish the page.

 ![If you changed the background color in your client extension's global.css file, all buttons on the page were changed.](./using-a-css-client-extension/images/03.png)